Ladi Kwali: Design style

 They would shape and scrape the insides of the pots with the shell of a snail, a hard seed pod or a calabash rind.
 Then, they adapted their traditional incised designs, by inlaying them with a white kaolin and feldspar slip, which would gravitate into the depressed decorations.
 After these pots were fired with a translucent celadon glaze, the areas with slip would appear pale green in contrast with the dark green or iron red stoneware body of the vessels.
 Because the hand-built, ornately decorated pots were glazed and fired in a high-temperature kiln, they represent an interesting hybrid of traditional Gwari and western studio pottery.
 The quintessential Ladi Kwali pot was coiled in a stoneware clay, decorated with lizard patterns and fired with a dark shiny glaze.
 For Western viewers and collectors, the dark glaze was a metaphor for the pots' "Africanness."

 She would impress patterns on top of the figures by rolling small roulettes of twisted string or notched wood over the surface of the clay, sometimes as horizontal banding and sometimes in vertical panels.
 The wooden roulettes consisted of small cylinders of hard wood, two or three inches long and a half-inch in diameter, notched with straight, oblique, or parallel patterns.
-The earthenware vessels and decorative techniques have been dated back to neolithic period.
+The earthenware vessels and decorative techniques have been dated back to the Neolithic period.
 Following the region's traditional method, they were fired in a bonfire of dry vegetation.